 13 Items They Made During the Great Depression (But We Pay for Now)

-Biscuits and Rolls – Biscuits and rolls might fall under bread for some, but for others, they’re a separate item.
+Biscuits and Rolls – Biscuits and rolls might fall under bread for some, but for others, they’re separate items.
 In any case, they weren’t paid for during the Depression.
-Like bread, they used their favorite biscuit recipes and favorite homemade dinner rolls recipes to make them if they wanted to have them with dinner.
+Like bread, they used their favorite biscuit recipes and favorite homemade dinner roll recipes to make them if they wanted to have them with dinner.

 Diapers – Disposable diapers didn’t happen in the Depression.
 Instead, most families used some form of cloth diapers.
 Even now, cloth diapers are often cheaper for families than disposables if you have a reliable way to wash them.

 Baby Wipes – Baby wipes weren’t used in the Depression either.
 Moms who had little ones simply used a washcloth to clean their babies.
 If your budget is tight and you’re looking to save money, there is no reason that you can’t as well.